openedx/paragon/docs/decisions/0005-usage-of-reactstrap.rst

 Paragon components exist for a variety of use cases, are React-based, and are currently styled using Bootstrap-compatible CSS class names.
 All known usages of Paragon are backed by Bootstrap.
 Reactstrap is a React-based component library that provides implementations of Bootstrap's components.

-Paragon's strength is found in its ability to be modifyied to meet our accessibility and functionality requirements above and beyond what any third-party component library might contain.
+Paragon's strength is found in its ability to be modified to meet our accessibility and functionality requirements above and beyond what any third-party component library might contain.
 In addition, Paragon is the home for  edX-specific reusable components that would never be found in a generic component library.

-Reactstrap's strength is found in its consistent, flexible, and comprehensive components (it's API, effectively) and its more-or-less complete set of implementations of Bootstrap's various 'component' styles.
+Reactstrap's strength is found in its consistent, flexible, and comprehensive components (its API, effectively) and its more-or-less complete set of implementations of Bootstrap's various 'component' styles.

 Both have something to offer us.